Millefeuille

 Place the rectangles of pastry on to a baking sheet lined with baking paper and prick them all over using a fork.
 Place in the fridge to chill.

-Meanwhile, put the egg yolks (4) and sugar (70 g) into a heatproof mixing bowl and whisk together until pale, then whisk in the cornflour (15 g) and flour (35 g) / Continue to whisk as you pour in the hot milk in a thin steady stream.
+Meanwhile, put the egg yolks (4) and sugar (70 g) into a heatproof mixing bowl and whisk together until pale, then whisk in the cornflour (2 tbsp) and flour (35 g)/ Continue to whisk as you pour in the hot milk in a thin steady stream.
 Pour the mixture back into the pan.
 Set over a medium heat and bring to the boil, whisking constantly.
 Cook for 2 minutes until smooth and thick.
 Pour into a high-sided tray and cover the surface of the crème pâtissière.
 Chill.

 Remove the baking tray with the pastry from the fridge.
 Cover with another piece of baking paper and then put another baking tray on top to prevent them rising too much.
 Cook in the oven for 15-20 minutes, or until golden brown.

 Meanwhile, make your fondant icing.
-Mix the icing sugar (125 g) with enough milk (15 mL) until you have a thick but pourable consistency.
+Mix the icing sugar (125 g) with enough milk (1 tbsp) until you have a thick but pourable consistency.

 Melt the chocolate (50 g) in a heatproof bowl set over a pan of gently simmering water, stirring until smooth.
 Remove from the heat, leaving the bowl set over the pan of hot water to keep the chocolate melted.